 If the manuscript is contributed to a special issue, please also mention it in the cover letter.

 If the manuscript was presented partly or entirely in a conference, the author should clearly state the background information of the event, including the conference name, time and place in the cover letter.

 There is no restriction on the length of manuscripts, number of figures, tables and references, provided that the manuscript is concise and comprehensive.
-The journal publishes Original Article, Review, Commentary, Communication, Letter to Editor, Opinion, Perspective and Editorial, please refer to the following table.
+The journal publishes Research Article, Review, Commentary, Communication, Letter to Editor, Opinion, Perspective and Editorial, please refer to the following table.

 |Manuscript Type||Definition||Abstract||Keywords||Main Text Structure|

 |Research Article||A Research Article is a seminal and insightful research study and showcases that often involves modern techniques or methodologies.
 Authors should justify that their work is of novel findings.||The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 No more than 250 words.||3-8 keywords|